 Video by David Fang

-Car shoppers with higher credit scores, whether they're looking for new or used vehicles, tend to have more financing options available to them, like longer terms and better rates from multiple lenders, Melinda Zabritski, Experian's senior director of automotive financial solutions told Grow in 2019.
+Car shoppers with excellent credit and higher credit scores, whether they're looking for new or used vehicles, tend to have more financing options available to them, like longer terms and better rates from multiple lenders, Melinda Zabritski, Experian's senior director of automotive financial solutions told Grow in 2019.

 "A score of 700 or higher would generally be considered a really good score and help you qualify for the most competitive offers," explains Matt Dundas, director of finance at Carvana, an online used car retailer.

-It's not that you can't get approved with a lower score.
-You just won't qualify for the best interest rate.
+It's not that you can't get approved with bad credit and a lower score.
+Since you may be seen higher risk, though, you probably wouldn't qualify for the best interest rate or ideal loan terms.

 Let's say you do fall into the excellent, or superprime, score range of 760-850, and you take out a $20,000 auto loan with an average 60-month repayment period.
 Your interest rate will be about 4.4% and your monthly payment will be $372, according to FICO's loan savings calculator.

-On the lower end of the scoring range, buyers with a credit score of between 500-589 are looking at interest rates as high as 16.7% and a monthly car payment of $494.
+Subprime borrowers, on the other hand, and those with lower credit scores don't fare as well.
+Buyers with a credit score of between 500-589, for example, are looking at interest rates as high as 16.7% and a monthly car payment of $494.

 With the higher credit score, you'll also save $7,312 in interest paid over the life of the loan.

-In order to make sure you're being offered a fair rate, do some research beforehand to get a rough estimate of what's considered an average monthly payment and interest rate for your credit score based on the amount you think you'll need to borrow.
+In order to make sure you're being offered a fair rate, do some research beforehand to get a rough estimate of the average car loan interest rates and the average monthly payments for your credit score based on the amount you think you'll need to borrow.

-Dundas says you should evaluate an offer critically before taking on an auto loan.
-For instance, if you're being offered an extremely low rate, you may want to ask a few follow-up questions about a special incentive, he advises.
-If you're offered a 0% interest rate, for instance, there's "usually there's something kind of offsetting that, where they're charging a higher price for the car or there's something else going on."
+Evaluate an offer critically before taking on an auto loan, Dundas says.
+For instance, if you're being offered an extremely low rate, you may want to ask a few follow-up questions about a special incentive.
+If you're offered a 0% interest rate, for instance, he says, there's "usually there's something kind of offsetting that, where they're charging a higher price for the car or there's something else going on."

 Make sure you compare financing offers from different sources.
-Car manufacturers tend to offer the best rates if you're buying a new car, but credit unions and small banks often offer competitive rates as well.
+Car manufacturers tend to offer the best rates if you're buying a new car, but credit unions and small banks often offer competitive car loan interest rates as well.

 Video by Ian Wolsten